lipsumar/courses-the-most-awesomest-course/chapter1.md

 `@instructions`
 It should be clear at this point that the final objective of this course is awesomeness.

-With this in mind, just go ahead and print the word "awesome".
+With this in mind, just go ahead and print the word "awesome" !

 `@hint`
 It might have something to do with the `print` function...